monsafali/Backend_development/05_Data_base/01_My_SQL/readme.md

 );

-Primary Key: Makes a column unique & not nul but used only for one It is a column (or set of columns) in a table that uniquely identifies each row ( a unique id) There is only 1 PK & it should be NOT nu..
+Primary Key: Makes a column unique & not nul but used only for one It is a column (or set of columns) in a table that uniquely identifies each row ( a unique id) There is only 1 PK & it should be NOT nul..

-Createw Table temp (
+Create Table temp (
 id int not null,
 Primary key (id)
 );